rabbitinspace/abyss/README.md

   - If you don't have SSD, then remove `ssd` from `MOUNT_OPTS` and disable `EXT_TRIM`.
 - Run `./main.fish` after `cd`'ing into the project root.

+### Extended Setup

+You can also choose to do an extended installation which includes few additional
+steps:

+- Installs and enables a Cron daemon (`cronie`).
+- Installs and enables a NTP daemon (`openntpd`).
+- Installs and enables a syslog daemon (`socklog`).
+- Enables `iptables` (with shipped rules).
+- Enables `dhcpcd`.
+- Enables some `sysctl` rules for kernel and networking stack hardening.
+- Enables TRIM job for SSD.

+Each of the steps are optional and can be disabled/enabled in [`config.fish`](config.fish).

 ### Runtime Dependencies

 Before installing the system, install these packages: